-- Short run economic growth forecasts have been downgraded, indicating likelihood of slower rates of economic growth in 2017.
+- Short-run economic growth forecasts have been downgraded, indicating the likelihood of slower rates of economic growth in 2017.

 - Long run trend rate of economic growth likely to be adversely affected by new trade deals and less inward investment.